London Transit: Regular routes

 Note 30.
 Route 30 operates during peak periods and late evening service on Monday and Fridays.

 Note 33.
 Route 33 operates from Monday to Fridays only.
 No service on weekends or on statutory holidays.

 Note 34.
 Route 34 clockwise buses arriving at Masonville Mall depart as Route 34 counter-clockwise, and vice versa.
 Route 34 clockwise buses serve Natural Sciences Centre (UWO) but counter-clockwise buses serve Alumni Hall (UWO).

 Note 35.
 Route 35 does not operate after 9 PM on weekdays, 8:30 PM on Saturdays, and 7:30PM on Sundays and statutory holidays.

 Note 36.
 Route 36 operates during the daytime and during late evenings on weekdays only.

+Note 36A.
+Route 36A operates during the daytime on weekdays only.

 Note 37.
 Route 37 operates during peak periods from 6:30am to 8:30am and from 3:30pm to 5:30pm on Monday to Fridays.

+Note 38.
+Route 38 operates during peak periods from 6:30am to 8:50am, 1:30pm to 6:40pm and 10:30pm to 11:40pm on Mondays to Fridays.

-Express Routes
+Express routes

 These routes are limited-stop service.
 Buses on Routes 90, 91, 92, 94 and 95 stop only at express bus stops, which have orange bus-stop signs.
 Buses on Route 93 provide express service (at orange-signed stops only) north of Wharncliffe & Highview and local service (at blue-signed stops) south of Wharncliffe & Highview.

-Community Routes
+Community routes

 The following regularly scheduled limited-service routes operate to provide special access to seniors and individuals with impaired mobility to major shopping destinations.
 They are not designed as an alternative to the paratransit service.